ishaan-builds/ishaan-builds/README.md

 # Hello!

-I'm currently a student at Troy High School (previously a student at Shanghai American School), and am using this repo to host information for some of my projects that others could use in their own endeavors.
+I'm currently a CS student at the University of Michigan Ann Arbor (previously a student at Troy High School and Shanghai American School), and am using this repo to host information for some of my projects.